alexander-mc/Spotify_Stats/README.md

 1. Register a Spotify application and obtain a client ID and client secret.
 Follow this guide from Spotify for information on how to do this: https://developer.spotify.com/documentation/general/guides/app-settings.

-2. Create a file titled '.env' in the program's root directory with the following (replace the 'X's with information from the previous steps):
+2. Create a file titled '.env' in the program's root directory with the following (replace the 'X's with information from the previous step):

 ```
 export CLIENT_ID=XXXXXXXXXXXXXXXXXXXXXXX